cozy/cozy-client/docs/api/cozy-client/modules/models.file.md

 409 conflict, we will get a SPDY_ERROR_PROTOCOL on Chrome.
 This is the only viable workaround
 If there is no conflict, then we upload the file.
-If there is a conflict, then we apply the conflict strategy : `erase` or `rename`
+If there is a conflict, then we apply the conflict strategy : `erase` or `rename`:

+*   The `erase` strategy means an upload with a new version
+*   The `rename` strategy means a new upload with a new name

 *Parameters*